VenketeshRushi/ecom-client/README.md

 <h3 align="center"><a href="https://ecom-client-five.vercel.app/"><strong>Want to see live preview »</strong></a></h3>

-Nike Clone is a MERN Stack e-commerce web application that allows you to buy shoes & clothes online with payment gateway integration.
+Andy Shoes is a MERN Stack e-commerce web application that allows you to buy shoes & clothes online with payment gateway integration.
 It has a variety of categories, Just visit the product listing page and you will see all the products, Apply filters as per your need, and in just a few clicks you can buy any product from the website.
 This project is just for educational purposes.

 <br />